 Work in the arts and cultural sector?

-- Take a look at the latest government advice to businesses here.
+- Take a look at the latest government advice for businesses and self employed people here.

 - HMRC webinars are available for advice on employment.

-- Voluntary Arts have set up #CreativeNetwork, a daily get-together open to anyone involved in arts, culture and creativity.
-Daily, 9.30-10.30am
+- Voluntary Arts have set up #CreativeNetwork, now mainly weekly sessions open to anyone involved in arts, culture and creativity.

-- Outdoor Arts UK are are offering weekly 1-2-1 sessions via Zoom every Thurs with a member of the OutdoorArtsUK team.
+- Outdoor Arts UK are are offering fortnightly 1-2-1 sessions via Zoom every Thurs with a member of the OutdoorArtsUK team.
 Sign up & find out more here.

 - Culture Health and Wellbeing Alliance have got a whole host of resources for arts practitioners and organisations.